madelyner13/A-HAT-TRIC/README.md

    ./set_GZ_SIM_RESOURCE_PATH.sh
    ./run_baylands_total.sh
 ```
-At this point, the Gazebo window should appear with the drone in the same park-like setting as before.
+At this point, the Gazebo window should appear with the vehicle in the same park-like setting as before.

 In the second terminal, navigate to your `PX4-Autopilot` folder and run the following command to activate the MicroXRCE agent:
 ```